File Access

 GIS Clips

-Registered Compass users are eligible to receive GIS clips at no additional cost.
-Requests for GIS clips must be made based either on whole sections, or must be accompanied by a shapefile containing a polygon of the clipping area.
+Registered Compass users are eligible to receive project-by-project GIS clips at no additional cost.
+Requests for GIS clips can be made directly through the Map viewer menu on the new Compass platform.
 Be aware that requesting a GIS clip is not a substitute for a file search.
 In many cases, our GIS data is not a 1:1 representation of the sites/survey data for an area.
 Sites and surveys with poor or missing spatial representation are not digitized into our GIS system.

 Request copies of site forms or documents